 Pricing: Quote-based.
 Contact Profit.co for pricing.
 G2 Rating: 4.7/5

-Why Most Strategy Execution Software Fails
+Where Strategy Execution Software Breaks Down

 The benchmark data points to the same root cause across every failed strategy execution program: the plan stays in the planning tool and never reaches daily work.
+It's why only 17% of leaders learn a priority is off track from a tool that surfaces it automatically — the other 83% find out at a review, through an escalation, or when a customer tells them, by which point the drift has already happened.

 Does it enforce ownership?
 A strategic goal without a named owner is a strategic intent.
 Software that requires ownership before a goal goes live closes the most common failure mode structurally — not through culture change.

 The tool that gets all three right is the one that changes what your team works on next Monday.
 Everything else is documentation.
+The full benchmark breaks down all four decay points and the self-assessment behind them

 Strategy That Survives Contact With the Quarter